MDAnalysis/membrane-curvature/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with MDAnalysis Membrane Curvature analysis module.

-**Membrane Curvature** is a Python toolkit based on MDAnalysis_ to calculate membrane curvature from molecular dynamics files and trajectories.

-This tool enables the user to use Atom selections as a group of reference to derive the surfaces of a lipid bilayer.
+The `MDAnalysis`_ **MembraneCurvature** is a Python toolkit to calculate membrane curvature from molecular dynamics simulations.
+This tool enables the user to derive surfaces from `atoms` of reference (contained in an `AtomGroup`) and calculate its associated mean and Gaussian curvature.

 .. _MDAnalysis: https://www.mdanalysis.org